-The Criterion Collection, a continuing series of important classic and contemporary films presents Our Friends in the North.
+The Criterion Collection, a continuing series of important classic and contemporary films presents Bait.

-4K digital master, approved by director Mark Jenkin, with 5.1 surround DTS-HD Master audio soundtrack on the Blu-ray
+4K digital master, approved by director Mark Jenkin, with 5.1 surround DTS-HD Master Audio Soundtrack on the Blu-ray

 Alternate score performed by Cornish musician Gwenno, with introduction by Jenkin and Gwenno